by mike in boston / @mikeinboston / email

 This industry has always exploited young journalists – and older ones too.
 It works b/c editors/publishers know how much we love what we do. https://t.co/CBm2CcZ2rm

 Despite being pretty clear that I am not in media and have no career ambitions in media, I get plenty of mail from people who are interested in breaking into the industry.
-I also talk to people on a regular basis about the struggles facing those who manage to get a foot in the door.
-In order to shed some light on the reality on the ground, I reached out to several younger people in the media whose work I respect to see if they would talk about their career trajectory so far and how the future looks.
+I also talk to people in the industry on a regular basis about the struggles facing those who manage to get a foot in the door.
+In order to shed some light on the reality on the ground, I reached out to several “younger” people (between 27-47) in the media whose work I respect to see if they would talk about their career trajectory so far and how the future looks.
 I targeted younger people since they have the best perspective on what media is like now and the effects of recent economic shifts.
-Even though the industry is changing rapidly, people at the top have not felt these effects.
+Even though the industry is changing rapidly, people at the top, most of whom are 50+ have not felt these effects.

 I sent everyone this very long list of questions and gave them the option to answer as many or as few as they liked.
 As you will be able to tell, some people had a lot to say.
 Since I wanted people to give honest answers without fear of retaliation from their employers I decided to run this one anonymously.
 No one who participated knows who the other participants are.
 I have shuffled up the answers so there is no continuity between person 1 from Question 1 and person 1 from Question 2.
-The panel is reasonably diverse along several dimensions including gender, background in sports (vs news), technical and “on-air”, and media type with participants from radio, TV, web, and print.
+The panel is reasonably diverse along several dimensions including gender, background in sports (vs news), technical vs “on-air”, and media type (radio, TV, web, and print).

 My hope is that this roundtable will give those aspiring to careers in sports media a frank assessment of what lies ahead.
 I’m also hoping managers who read this will take some of the feedback to heart to improve work conditions.
 (More than likely this will lead to people’s phones being audited again.)